 Nearby, the village of None provides a short detour away from the highway.
 Passing the cemetery I could see many family graves where, judging by the age of the headstones, multiple generations were interned.
 It was amazing to think of people staying in one tiny village their whole lives.

-At around 11.30am, just as I reached the gorogoro-ishi section proper, the clouds decided it was time for a biblical shower and my shoes were almost instantly soaked for the second day running.
-A heavy goods lorry past right at the wrong moment and, upon hitting a massive puddle, sent buckets of water straight into my face.
+At around 11.30 am, just as I reached the gorogoro-ishi section proper, the clouds decided it was time for a biblical shower and my shoes were almost instantly soaked for the second day running.
+A heavy goods lorry passed right at the wrong moment and, upon hitting a massive puddle, sent buckets of water straight into my face.
 I could only grin and bear it.

 It’s a shame because in better weather the coastline would be spectacular.
 I think Jeremy Clarkson and co. would enjoy the winding roads here too.

-I had originally planned to make it as far as Shiina but in the end stopped 5km short at Tokumasu minshuku.
-Since it’s only 20km to Cape Muroto there was no point staying out in the rain any longer.
+I had originally planned to make it as far as Shiina but in the end, stopped 5km short at Tokumasu minshuku.
+Since it’s only 20km to Cape Muroto there was no point in staying out in the rain any longer.